 If you've taken other online courses, you might be surprised by how this course works.
 In other online courses, you might have been able to hang back and then cram in a lot of work at the end of the term.
-A hang-back strategy will NOT work in this course.
+That strategy won't work in this course.

 Therefore, the second way to do well in this course is to keep up.
-You will have two weeks to complete each assignment.
-You will also have a one-week extension after each assignment is due to complete the assignment late or to correct any errors you made in your initial assignment.
+You'll always have at least two weeks to complete each assignment, including a one-week extension after each assignment is due to complete the assignment late or to correct errors you made in your initial submission.

-But after two weeks of regular completion time and after a one-week reasonable extension, you will no longer be able to complete the assignment.
+But after two weeks of lead time including a one-week reasonable extension, you'll no longer be able to complete the assignment.
 The opportunity will be gone, just like in real life.

-Therefore, the third way to do well in this course is to always try to work ahead.
-Your working ahead is the best way to protect yourself against any unexpected mishap.
+Thus, the third way to do well in this course is to work ahead.
+Your working ahead is the absolute best way to protect yourself against any unexpected mishap.

 What will I learn in each Unit?

-JUNE 15 - JUNE 17 UNIT#1 How to Think Critically about Life JUNE 18 - JUNE 21 UNIT #2 How to Read Carefully the General Media (and Improve Your Digital Literacy) JUNE 22 - JUNE 24 UNIT #3 How to Write Analytically about General Topics JUNE 25 - JUNE 28 UNIT #4 How to Think Critically about Psychological Science JUNE 29 - JULY 1 UNIT #5 How to Find and Read Psychological Science JULY 2 - JULY 5 UNIT#6 How to Synthesize Psychological Science JULY 6 - JULY 8 UNIT#7 How to Evaluate Descriptive and Inferential Statistics JULY 9 - JULY 12 UNIT#8 How to Evaluate Scientific Reliability and Validity JULY 13 - JULY 15 UNIT #9 How to Evaluate Alternative Research Hypotheses JULY 16 - JULY 19 UNIT#10 How to Act Ethically as a Psychological Scientist JULY 20 - JULY 22 UNIT#11 How to Design, Administer, and Analyze the Results of Reliable and Valid Online Surveys JULY 23 - JULY 26 UNIT #12 How to Interpret and Create Informative Tables, Figures, and Charts JULY 27 - JULY 29 UNIT#13 How to Communicate Engagingly through PPT, Video, and other Presentation Media JULY 30 - AUG 2 UNIT #14 How to Look Backward (Review What You've Learned) and Forward (Apply What You've Learned)
+JUNE 14 - JUNE 16 UNIT #1 How to Think Critically about Life JUNE 17 - JUNE 20 UNIT #2 How to Read Carefully the General Media (and Improve Your Digital Literacy) JUNE 21 - JUNE 23 UNIT #3 How to Write Analytically about General Topics JUNE 24 - JUNE 27 UNIT #4 How to Think Critically about Psychological Science JUNE 28 - JUNE 30 UNIT #5 How to Find and Read Psychological Science JULY 1 - JULY 4 UNIT #6 How to Synthesize Psychological Science JULY 6 - JULY 8 UNIT #7 How to Evaluate Descriptive and Inferential Statistics JULY 9 - JULY 11 UNIT #8 How to Evaluate Scientific Reliability and Validity JULY 12 - JULY 14 UNIT #9 How to Evaluate Alternative Research Hypotheses JULY 15 - JULY 18 UNIT #10 How to Act Ethically as a Psychological Scientist JULY 19 - JULY 21 UNIT #11 How to Design, Administer, and Analyze the Results of Reliable and Valid Online Surveys JULY 22 - JULY 25 UNIT #12 How to Interpret and Create Informative Tables, Figures, and Charts JULY 26 - JULY 28 UNIT #13 How to Communicate Engagingly through PPT, Video, and other Presentation Media JULY 29 - AUG 1 UNIT #14 How to Look Backward (Review What You've Learned) and Forward (Apply What You've Learned)